 Externally, this particular trail cam comes with a plain grey finish.
 While it doesn’t necessarily camouflage with the surroundings, the grey color is pretty low key and makes the device quite stealthy.

 The exteriors are rugged and are built to resist damage.

-There are 12 infrared emitters on the camera front which are shielded by FX glass, so they don’t produce any glow when fired.
+There are 12 infrared flash emitters on the camera front, which are shielded by FX glass, so they don’t produce any glow when fired.
 However, the flash range on this trail cam is limited to 45 feet (13 meters) only.

-The PX12 offers a detection range of 30-40 feet (9-12 meters) with a fast trigger speed.
-It can shoot up to 6 frames per trigger in the burst mode.
+While the flash range is mediocre, the PX12 offers a detection range of 30-40 feet (9-12 meters) with a fast trigger speed.
+This trigger speed allows you to shoot up to 6 frames per trigger in the burst mode.